ayyash/shut/readme.md

 ```

 The first step to get started is to setup your own seed, which contains at least the following files:
+okay read https://getbootstrap.com/docs/4.1/getting-started/theming/ to learn how to write this section

 1. js/sh.data.js
 2. less/sh.vars.less